They may feel far off, boring, and chock full of jargon you can't get your head around, but trust us, they matter.

 On top of your State pension and your workplace pension you can also choose to pay into a private pension.
 Bear in mind; three pensions is a lot of pensions.
 However, it’s up to you and what kind of circumstances you’re in.

-If you’re self-employed then you are not eligible for a workplace pension, so this is a good choice for you.
+If you’re self-employed then you are not eligible for a workplace pension, so this is potentially a good option for you.

 Citizens Advice give a good run down of the different types of pension available to you.